PeterJCLaw/srobo-ide/README.md

 `docs`: Builds the docs according to the doxyfile.
         Currently this means html docs in html/ and latex docs in latex/

+`lint-venv-config`: Creates a Python virtualenv at `lint-venv` with the linting
+        requirements in and configures the IDE to use those for linting.

 `package`: Creates a .deb that installs all the dependencies for srobo-ide